 Our Jewish traditions and values command us to help those in need in our community.
 We are told in Proverbs 31:9, to "speak up, judge righteously, champion the poor and the needy."
 So speak up and urge your Members of Congress to protect America’s most vulnerable and prioritize anti-poverty programs.

-When Congress was unable to agree on a long term deficit reduction program, it triggered a process known as “sequestration.”
-Sequestration is scheduled to begin in March and will include $1.2 trillion in automatic, across-the-board federal spending cuts through 2021.
-Among the areas that will be impacted by cuts are Medicare, low income housing programs, education and more.
-The threat of these cuts, coupled with the impending debt ceiling negotiations, particularly threaten the well-being of struggling American families.
+When Congress was unable to agree on a long term deficit reduction program in early 2013, it triggered a process known as “sequestration.”
+Sequestration includes $1.2 trillion in automatic, across-the-board federal spending cuts through 2021.
+Among the areas that are impacted by cuts are Medicare, low income housing programs, education and more.
+These cuts, coupled with the current SNAP negotiations, threaten the well-being of struggling American families.

 Although the sequester itself protects several key anti-poverty programs such as Social Security and Medicaid, sequestration is only one part of current budget negotiations.
 As Congress considers all options in how to address our deficit and craft a new budget, funding for these and other safety net programs could be threatened.

 Our Jewish tradition teaches us that poverty is the greatest issue facing our society: “…If all the troubles of the world are assembled on one side and poverty is on the other, poverty would outweigh them all” (Midrash Exodus Rabbah 31:12).
 The budget is a moral document, reflecting the priorities of our community.
 Urge your Members of Congress to prioritize those most in need by protecting anti-poverty programs that support our low-income families.